stormic-nomad-nishant/azure-terraform/README.md

 ## Final Check
 .
 Move into the "Test" directory and then test if you can do stuff with terraform , use:
-   1. `tf plan` // This should give you a plan , if a error occurs saying no azure cli then you missed point 3
+   1. `terraform init` // This should give you the azurerm version & say `Terraform has been successfully initialized!` , if a error occurs saying no azure cli then you missed point 3
+   2. `terraform plan`// This should give you a plan
-   2. `tf apply` // This will create the corresponding resource
+   3. `terraform apply` // This will create the corresponding resource
-   3. `tf destroy` // This will destroy the resource, you can use this after point ii
+   4. `terraform destroy` // This will destroy the resource

 ## Resources
 Setting up Terraform with Azure: https://docs.microsoft.com/en-gb/azure/virtual-machines/linux/terraform-install-configure